Macarons Are The New Cupcake

 Why I don’t like cup cakes?
 Just a personal thing I am afraid.
 I don’t like the toppings.
 Without the toppings, they can get very bland.
 Saying that, I love the whole bran ones, filled with nuts and raisins.
 Unfortunately I haven’t come across them in UK yet.
 A correction has to be made here though as cup cakes without a topping are muffins apparently.
 With my roots in the Netherlands, where cup cakes only recently have become popular, I decided to go on the hunt for the real name.
 According to Wikipedia, cup cakes aren’t British at all.
 It was first created in the US.
 So can we conclude then, that cup cake is the American word for fairy cake?
 Unfortunately Wikipedia, aren’t very clear about it.

-Online there are many articles written about the ‘cup cake and macaron war’.
+Online there have been many articles written about the ‘cup cake and macaron war’.
 There seem to be two camps.
 One blogger stated, that macarons could never be the new cup cake as it was French and not English.
 However, it would now sadly appear that they are not English, but American.
 Whatever, it is a cake very popular with the Brits and on every little princess’ party wish list served with a thick coat of pink icing.
 Did I say earlier, that I don’t like those toppings?
 I changed my mind instantly when I came across the Cup Cake Project.
 I spotted a cup cake topped with egg benedictine… Yes please!

 On to the delicate little Frenchies… Brightly coloured, crisp with a gooey filling.
 Most of the time to be seen sweet, but the savoury versions are very popular in fine dining restaurants these days instead of a canapé.
 I have been told, that it is a fine art creating savoury ones.
 It’s fair to say, that making a cup cake is almost fool proof.
 Creating macaroons is not easy at all.
 So why sweat behind the stove and be disappointed with the end result if you can buy them locally freshly made?
 In case you didn’t know, Corinne from Gourmandises. has mastered the fine art of besides making delicious French style cakes, macarons.
 These beautiful macaroons are one of the current ‘sweet’ crazes.
 Perfect for a gift too.
 For these special occasions Corinne will put them in a pretty box tied up with ribbon.